hztBUAA/RTOS-Bench/docs/source/mainpage.markdown

 ## Usage

-Each set of benchmarks has specific compilation and usage instructions in the module description, refer to these instruction and to the benchamrk specification for a correct usage.
+Each set of benchmarks has specific compilation and usage instructions in the module description, refer to these instruction and to the benchmark specification for a correct usage.

 In addition all the benchmarks take the same input arguments and options (which are handled by the [Base](@ref #base) module).
 These arguments and options are described below and in the benchmark help message:

-### Period and deadline options:
+### Period and deadline options

 - `-d`, `--deadline=secs`: The benchmark deadline in seconds.
 Can be an integer, float or in scientific notation.
 Must be less or equal than the benchmark period. **Required**.
 - `-p`, `--period=secs`: The benchmark period, in seconds.
 Can be an integer, float or in scientific notation. **Required**.

-### Execution options:
+### Execution options

+- `-t`, `--tasks-number=integer>=0` The number of tasks to be executed.
+0 means until the program receives a `SIGINT`.
+Default is 0.
 - `-c`, `--core-affinity=core1,core2,...`: The benchmark core affinity, expressed as a comma separated list.
 A single core id is also accepted.
 If not provided the OS will decide on which core(s) the benchmark can run.
 - `-m`, `--mem-limit=bytes[GMK]`: The maximum amount of dynamic memory allocated during the periodic execution.
 If exceeded, the benchmark will crash.
   Specified as an integer plus an optional magnitude modifier:

   - `K`=kilobytes
   - `M`=megabytes
   - `G`=gigabytes

     Without a magnitude modifier specified the value is assumed to be in bytes.
     0 means no memory limit, and it is the default setting.

-- `-t`, `--tasks-number=integer>=0` The number of tasks to be executed.
-0 means until the program receives a SIGINT.
-Default is 0.
+### Scheduling options

+- `-f`, `--fifo=0<=prio<=99`: Set `SCHED_FIFO` priority with specified
+  priority.
+Needs root.
+- `-T`, `--sched-runtime=ns`: Set `SCHED_DEADLINE` runtime.
+  Alternative to `--fifo`.
+Needs root.
+- `-D` `--sched-deadline=ns`: Set `SCHED_DEADLINE` deadline.
+  Alternative to `--fifo`.
+Needs root.
+- `-P` `--sched-period=ns`: Set `SCHED_DEADLINE` period.
+Alternative to
+  `--fifo.` Need root.
+At least `--sched-period` has to be specified to set sched_deadline parameters.
+If deadline is not specified, deadline is set to period.
+If runtime is not specified, runtime is set to deadline.

+  **NOTE:** These parameters are different from `--period` and `--deadline` used to control the repetitive execution of the thread.
+  To generate valid execution that are not truncated under hard server reservation ensure that period < sched-period and deadline < sched-deadline.

-### Reporting options:
+### Reporting options

 - `-l`, `--log-level=log-lvl`: Log level, can be one of the following: